tstillwell/fractal-maker-IFS/README.md

 ## Iteration Process ##

-The app takes an initial point (1,1) and selects an equation entered using the weights provided.
+The app takes an initial point (1,1) and selects an equation from those entered using the weights provided.

 If a point is (x,y) and equations are in the form a b c d e f